Kaanhehe/school-manager/README.md

 School Manager is a web application designed to help manage school-related tasks such as timetables, homework, and replacement plans.
 The application is built using Python and Flask for the backend, and HTML, CSS, and JavaScript for the frontend.

+I created this application because I didnt like that way the school website was designed and though it could need some upgrades in design so its easy and intuitive to use.

 ![Schulhub Demo](static/images/schulhub_demo.png)
 ![Landingpage](static/images/landingpage_1.png)
 ![Landingpage_2](static/images/landingpage_2.png)